Post Graduate Training in

 Our training includes residential learning in nature

 Students who wish to gain entry into the Graduate Diploma of Gestalt Therapy are required to have Undergraduate qualifications in fields such as Social Work, Psychology, Counselling, or other allied fields.
 Other TAFE qualifications together with relevant employment experience may be considered, along with relevant life experience.
 Consideration will also be given to people seeking admission into the course with Diploma or other vocational Certificate qualifications in the counselling or related areas of study, together with extensive relevant work experience.

 All applicants are expected to fulfil the following occupational and personal requirements (below).

 Admission is open to all qualified candidates regardless of race, religion, ethnic or national origin, or sexual orientation.
 We particularly encourage and support ethnic, racial and life-style diversity in our faculty and students.

-Students need to demonstrate the capabilities listed below as a pre-requisite for beginning training as a psychotherapist/counsellor.
+Students need to demonstrate the capabilities listed below as a pre-requisite for beginning training as a Gestalt therapist/counsellor.

 HOW TO APPLY